 You also need to correctly document customer preferences in your business records.
 This ensures you can prove consent should someone decide to take legal action claiming a text message is spam.

 Secondly, you should always include an opt-out message in every short code text you send, giving people a chance to exit the list at any time (for example: “Text STOP to Unsubscribe.”)

 Common use cases for short code texting include:

 - Company news and product updates

 - Job postings

 - Emergency alerts

-It’s important to select a texting provider that has experience with both long code and short code texting and can provide you with proper guidance on the best solution for your business and scale as your business continues to grow.
+It is vital to partner with a top texting provider with enough experience in both long code and short code texting.
+They can provide you with proper guidance and guaranteed compliance with the best solution for your organization and scale as your goals continue to evolve.

 Engage in one-to-one conversations at scale by sending text messages with TrueDialog.
 Its unique unified thread of short and long code messages gives each team member a clearer picture of every message sent and provides them with a better understanding of the goals to come.
 Rather than clunky or frustrating interactions, TrueDialog keeps the context of each conversation while routing specific issues to the right agents for fast customer service.
 Get the best enterprise-grade texting solution.
 Contact us today.